shsagir/play-area-sync/docs/craft-3-tune.md

 ## Multi-Environment configuration

-In [modern Craft develop-and-deploy workflows](/craft-3-about) your local development environment is where changes are developed and tested first.
-See more on environment detection in our [local development](local-development#toc-environment-detection).
-Craft 3 knows about this concept and provides a convenient way to check where the installation currently runs.
-The `ENVIRONMENT` which is defined in the ENV vars, maps with the array key `production` (usually fortrabbit), or `dev` (usually local).
-So, we assume fortrabbit to be your production environment, so it has been set accordingly in the `ENVIRONMENT` ENV var.
-We suggest to set your local `ENVIRONMENT` ENV var to `dev`:
+Craft embraces the idea of storing environment specific configurations in ENV vars.
+The database config ([config/db.php](https://github.com/craftcms/craft/blob/master/config/db.php)) is a good example for that.

+Additionally you can create groups in every config file.
+The top level array key maps with the `CRAFT_ENVIRONMENT` constant, which defaults to the `ENVIRONMENT` ENV var.
+With this flexible approach you decide which configurations are under version control to share it with your team and which are not.

+We assume fortrabbit to be your production environment, so the `ENVIRONMENT` ENV var is set to `production` on remote and locally to `dev`.

 ```dotenv
 # Local environment ENV setting